A curious calf case

 Abomasal bloat occurs when there is an overgrowth of bacteria in the stomach of kids (and lambs).
 This leads to a build up of gas in the stomach which either leads to rupture (like in the picture) or crushing of vital organs.
 Most kids that get bloat die.There are a few ways to prevent Abomasal bloat, the main two that are used are ad lib feeding (milk is always available) and adding yoghurt to the milk.Ad lib feeding works because it stops the stomach getting too full.
 The yoghurt works because...

-February 29, 2020Late Lactation BMSCC
+February 29, 2020Late lactation BMSCC

 Tips for managing a late-season increase in your BMSCC!
 Strip the herd to check for clinical cases - regular stripping (e.g. one quarter per milking) can help detect new clinical cases quickly and reduce the spread of infection.Use herd test information to identify high SCC cows.
 When considering how to manage these look at:Age of the cowPregnancy statusUdder/teat conformationHow many quarters are affected by Milk production?How long she has been infected?Was she high at the last herd test?Was...